Temporary (Nonimmigrant) Workers

 Persons participating in an international cultural exchange program for the purpose of providing practical training, employment, and to share the history, culture, and traditions of the alien's home country.

 |North American Free Trade Agreement (NAFTA) temporary professionals from Mexico and Canada.

-1 Only a few nonimmigrant classifications allow you to obtain permission work in this country without an employer having first filed a petition on your behalf.
+1 Only a few nonimmigrant classifications allow you to work in this country without an employer having first filed a petition on your behalf.
 Such classifications include the nonimmigrant E-1, E-2, E-3 and TN classifications, as well as, in certain instances, the F-1 and M-1 student and J-1 exchange visitor classifications.
 You should refer to the USCIS webpage for your classification to determine whether you must obtain employment authorization before beginning work.

 2 The H-1C nonimmigrant classification expired on Dec.
 20, 2009.